 Starring Eddie Redmayne, Sean Bean, Carice van Houten

 The bubonic plague was a particularly gruesome disease that marks a dark time in history.
 Commonly known as the "black death," the pandemic mercilessly swept through Europe during the 14th century.

-Christopher Smith gives us a brutal look into this period of time with Black Death starring Sean Bean and Eddie Redmayne.
-A young monk (Redmayne) is recruited by a knight (Bean) after rumors spread of victims rising from the dead.
+Christopher Smith gives us a brutal look into this period of time with Black Death starring Sean Bean, king of historical fantasy.
+A young monk (Eddie Redmayne) is recruited by a knight (Bean) after rumors spread of victims rising from the dead.